As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 It’s easy to say that 1080p can provide you with the best viewing experience, but the truth is, it depends on how you’re going to use your TV.
 Choosing between 720p and 1080p for content creators is also a huge decision to make.

-Here’s a side by side comparison between all the screen resolutions that we’ve discussed:
+Here’s a side-by-side comparison of all the screen resolutions that we’ve discussed:

 |Signal / Video||Progressive Scan||Interlaced||Progressive|